singhaniasnigdha/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the controller and what didn't?

 The Controller used for this experiment is user input based on 1's and 0's.
 Every action has 2 paths, the decision of which depends on what is entered into the terminal by the person controlling the interaction.
 This makes the interaction swift, and follows a fixed expected pattern.
+The Controller was also useful because the STT was not reliable - different accents and words from the Harry Potter world were not detected well.

 The fixed pattern, however, is also a downside for this setup.
 The system is limited to only 2 responses per question.
 It cannot help the user if they have any questions.